 "Some tent manufacturers make special sleeping compartments with colourful designs geared towards children," adds Simon, "and there are plenty of fun, inflatable chairs on the market that kids can use to kit out their room in the tent."

 6. Try some new outdoors activities

 While you're camping with kids, Simon suggests encouraging your little ones to think of the countryside as a playground.
 "Woods and forests are great for den-building.
 Get the kids to visualise and plan their structure.
 They need to think about the types of materials best suited for strength, and what natural resources keep the warmth in and the rain out.

+Pick up a pair of the best binoculars for wildlife-spotting.
 “Or maybe teach them wildlife tracking skills.
 It’s exciting for children to be able to identify animals from their tracks, and joining a ranger-led walk can be an excellent introduction to discovering more about the creatures living near your site."

 Consider signing up for an activity-based taster course, too.
 “I’ve combined family camping trips with activities including sailing, canoeing and mountain biking.”

-6. Indulge in a spot of stargazing
+7. Indulge in a spot of stargazing

 “Campsites are usually far away from the neon glare of towns and cities, so it’s a great opportunity for some astronomy,” says Simon.
+Arm yourself with one of the best telescopes for stargazing (go for a portable option!) and get started.

 “A roll mat or inflatable bed can be laid on the floor outside the tent and used to insulate yourself from the ground when you stare up at the night sky for a spot of stargazing.

-“Camping gives children the chance to learn about the wonders of the galaxy.
+Camping gives children the chance to learn about the wonders of the galaxy.
 Perhaps try to identify the constellations, or spot a shooting star.”